Directing and writing credits:

 Random observations:

-• Lorelai tells Max she likes rap music.
-Because when I think of Lorelai Gilmore, I think of rap music [eye roll]
+- Lorelai tells Max she likes rap music.
+Because when I think of Lorelai Gilmore, I think of rap music.

-• "Cinnamon's dyspeptic.
+- "Cinnamon's dyspeptic.
 So's Morey.
-Too many clams." - When will Stars Hollow's residents learn that it's a foolish move to order seafood from Al's Pancake World?
+Too many clams."
+When will Stars Hollow's residents learn that it's foolish to order seafood from Al's Pancake World?

 "I wanted some cream but that prompted a very elaborate foam conversation.
 And the look of disapproval I got when I said I didn't want foam, just cream, rivaled the one I got from my dad when I told him I wanted to be a teacher."